redmine-git-hosting/redmine_git_hosting/howtos/migrate/index.md

     redmine$ bundle exec rake redmine_git_hosting:prepare_migration_to_v1 RAILS_ENV=production

-Then you can switch to the **v1.0.0** branch and launch the migration task :
+Then you can switch to the **1.0.2** version and launch the migration task :

     # Update Redmine Gitolite Hosting
     redmine$ cd REDMINE_ROOT/plugins/redmine_git_hosting